wahyudi124/modbus-gateway-suriota/README.md

-# Suriota BLE Configuration Interface
+# Suriota BLE Configuration Interface (Suriota Gateway)

 This document describes the BLE interface for configuring the Suriota device.
 The device exposes a BLE service that allows CRUD (Create, Read, Update, Delete) operations on various configuration datasets.